Gnosder/GameMastering/ArduinReborn/God'sGraveStellarAttainments.md

 Empower | 5 |
 Aid | 3 | Cast any spell of 1st level or lower.
 Greater Aid | 5 | Cast any spell of 6th level or lower.
 Akmar will make a request of you that you will be bound to complete (via Geas)

+whenever a creature within 60ft dies, roll 1d6
+Heal a nearby ally for 1d6
+recover a spell slot
+deal 1d8 psychic damage to a nearby enemy